 We can conserve energy by making upgrades to our houses, like adding insulation and replacing windows.
 But we can also decrease household energy use just by making simple changes to what we do in our homes each day.

-Here are some tips from the Green Living Guide:
+Here are some tips from the Change Habits For Climate Guide:

-- Open the blinds on winter days to take advantage of the heat and light.
-Close the blinds on summer days to block the heat.
+- Open the blinds on winter days to take advantage of the heat and light

-For more details on these and other tips, check out the Energy section of the Green Living Guide.
+For more details on these and other tips, check out the Energy section of the Change Habits For Climate Guide.